The tuition fee for the academic year of 2022-2023 (consisting of three trimesters) is:

-For students with a disadvantaged/multiply disadvantaged social background and/or who identify themselves as members of the Roma community we offer our needs-based ‘Bridge Scholarship’: to learn more about it, please see further below.
+For students from families most in need and/or who identify themselves as members of the Roma community we offer our needs-based ‘Bridge Scholarship’: to learn more about it, please see further below.

 We believe in equal opportunities, in value-driven, critical, reflective as well as forward-looking knowledge and in collective social responsibility.
 Therefore, we are committed to creating an environment for our students where various socio-economic disadvantages are overcome and where diversity is a core value that promotes students’ resilience and is key to their long-term success.

-The Milestone Access Programme offers a unique educational and community experience, where, in line with the Institute’s commitment to social responsibility, a key aspect is the participation of talented scholars from socially disadvantaged backgrounds in the programme.
-They are the Bridge scholars of Milestone, a cohort of socially disadvantaged and/or marginalised Romani students with exceptional academic and leadership potential, who receive a scholarship that covers their Access Programme tuition fee in full.
+The Milestone Access Programme offers a unique educational and community experience, where, in line with the Institute’s commitment to social responsibility, a key aspect is the participation of talented scholars from families most in need in the programme.
+They are the Bridge scholars of Milestone, a cohort of socially disadvantaged and/or Romani students with exceptional academic and leadership potential, who receive a scholarship that covers their Access Programme tuition fee in full.

-The assessment criteria for the Bridge Scholarship are the same as those listed above for Needs-based Scholarships, with the additional consideration of applicants’ disadvantaged/multiply disadvantaged social background and/or identification as members of the Roma community, if applicable.
+The assessment criteria for the Bridge Scholarship are the same as those listed above for Needs-based Scholarships, with additional specific criteria for eligibility.

 The Institute awards Merit Scholarships to both continuing and new students in the Core programme who have demonstrated exceptional intellectual potential, notably through successful participation in academic competitions: our Merit Scholarship holders have generally excelled at national, regional and international academic competitions and Olympiads.
 In addition to competition results, assessment criteria also include student leadership activities, participation in research and projects, and